 When you are creating your questions, think about what you want to achieve…are you looking for ideas for new products or services?
 Are you wanting to know what needs to be improved?
 Here are some ideas and pointers that might help you…

 - If you’re doing a poll, you might want to just stick to one question.
-You could do a series of polls over a number of weeks on a social media network.
+You could do a series of polls over a number of weeks on your social media pages.

 - If you are a blogger, you could ask your customers what subjects they might be interested in…for example if you are a beauty blogger, you might find that several of your customers have the same problem that you could address with a blog, such as ‘how to apply mascara properly’ or ‘what are the best products for sensitive skin?’
 Answering questions helps set you up as an expert in your field.